 Things radical feminism did not do to me, a transsexual woman

-If you have been caught up in the dominant narrative of transgender identity politics, this may come as a shock, but transsexual people are capable of building safe and happy lives for themselves.
+If you have been caught up in the dominant narrative of transgender identity politics, this may come as a shock, but transsexual people are capable of building happy lives for themselves.
 We're all whole entire people, not just our medical conditions.
-Just as clinical depression doesn't circumscribe my existence - I'm still awesome, TYVM - nor does sex dysmorphia circumscribe the lives of my transsexual friends, who crack wise about philosophy and pop culture, complain about their co-workers, share their love of music and animals, volunteer for charities, make me drool with twitpics of their latest culinary masterpieces, et cetera et cetera.
+Just as clinical depression doesn't circumscribe my existence, nor does sex dysmorphia circumscribe the lives of my transsexual friends, who crack wise about philosophy and pop culture, complain about their co-workers, share their love of music and animals, volunteer for charities, make me drool with twitpics of their latest culinary masterpieces, et cetera et cetera.

 When you view transsexual people as people - rather than delicate glass creatures about whom you mustn't think too much - you can approach the problems they face in a rational manner.
 Thus, clear-eyed feminists have already offered reasonable compromises for the protection of transsexual males, who face discrimination and male violence due to their gender non-conformity.
-See Elizabeth Hungerford's work on sex discrimination as a legal strategy and access to female spaces via simple medical documentation of sex dysmorphia.
+See Elizabeth Hungerford's work on sex discrimination as a legal strategy and access to female spaces via medical documentation of sex dysmorphia.
 Other feminists support the creation of safe third spaces.
-These kinds of compromises are appreciated by some transwomen, but branded unacceptable by transgender identity politickers (one of whom threatened to pee on the floor in protest of gender neutral bathrooms) because transgender identity politickers do not care about the safety of transsexual people, only about weaponizing the transsexual condition in order to destroy women's boundaries and undermine feminism.
+These kinds of compromises are appreciated by some transwomen, but branded unacceptable by transgender activists because they do not care about the safety of transsexual people, only about weaponizing the transsexual condition in order to destroy women's boundaries.